 AIF’S Florida H2O Coalition began when members from the Florida Water Alliance, the Florida Water Quality Coalition and AIF’s Numeric Nutrient Criteria Task Force recognized the need to look at Florida’s major water challenges holistically as opposed to reacting to individual water quality and quantity issues as they arose.
 The core of the Coalition’s mission is to identify key state and federal water issues and advocate for science-based solutions that are both economically and technically feasible, and which balance the needs of Florida’s businesses, residents, and our environment.

-AIF’s Florida H20 Coalition will use the following guiding principles as key elements when supporting or opposing proposed water legislation or rules:
+AIF’s Florida H2O Coalition uses the following guiding principles in the establishment of positions on proposed water legislation and rules:

 Central Florida Water Initiative: The Florida Department of Environmental Protection (FDEP) projects the state will need an additional 1.3 billion gallons per day by 2030.
 For example, in a five county Central Florida area it is projected there will be a ground water shortfall of roughly 250 million gallons per day.
 The Central Florida Water Initiative (CWFI), an effort led by the largest three water management districts, estimates it would take a nearly $3 billion investment to address the shortfall.
 It is critical to secure the funding commitment and to get the policy correct so CFWI is successful, predictable, and strikes the unique balance of supporting the natural system, existing legal users, as well as meeting future water needs.

 Dispersed Water Storage: In South Florida, water managers continue to explore new, non-traditional water storage alternatives to address excess rainfalls.
 One such successful example is the investment in the Dispersed Water Storage (DWS) program.
 The DWS program allows the water management district to execute agreements with private landowners to store water on their property.
 A recent Martin County project is designed to store an estimated 2.2 billion gallons of water.